Ski equipment - the basics.

 • Make sure your boots are compatible with your bindings!
 There are 2 binding systems:

-- NNN (“New Nordic Norm”) is what most kids in the club have and is becoming the standard for most new equipment.
+- NNN (“New Nordic Norm”) is what most kids in the club have and is the standard for virtually all new equipment .
 Compatible boots: Alpina, Rossignol, Madshus, (newer) Fisher and Salomon Prolink.
 Compatible binding systems - NNN, Turnamic, Salomon Prolink.

 - Salomon Nordic System (SNS) comes in Propulse, Pilot, and Profil versions (newest to oldest) that are not all interchangeable.
 Many Pilot boots fit on Profil bindings, but not vice versa - check before you buy.
-Used with Salomon or (newer) Atomic boots.
-(Do not confuse with Salmon Prolink boots/bindings, that are compatible with the NNN standard)
+Used with Salomon or (newer) Atomic boots - these generally have "SNS" stamped somewhere on the sole.
+(Do not confuse with Salmon Prolink boots/bindings, that are compatible with the NNN standard).

 • Don’t kick it old school.
 Old-fashioned 3-pin bindings and accompanying duck-bill boots should stay in the attic (except for maybe a very young beginning skier, but don't buy this stuff new).